 Compensatory time – Annual use/payment deadlines

 Unless your collective bargaining agreement states otherwise, you must use or be paid for your accumulated time by June 30.

 Professional staff overtime status

 Professional staff in an overtime exempt position do not receive overtime payment or compensatory time.
 The overtime status of a professional staff position is established at the time it is created and may be reviewed if the position’s duties change.
-The professional staff position’s job code reflects its overtime eligible or overtime exempt status as follows:
+The professional staff position’s job code reflects its overtime eligible or overtime exempt status.

-Overtime provisions for contract-classified staff are established in the applicable collective bargaining agreement.
+Overtime provisions for contract covered staff are established in the applicable collective bargaining agreement.
 Overtime provisions for classified non-union staff are established in the applicable civil service rules (WAC 357-28-240 through WAC 357-28- 285).
-The FLSA overtime status for contract-classified and classified non-union positions is by job classification, and is displayed in the “OT Eligible” column of the University Compensation Plan (example below).
+The FLSA overtime status for contract covered staff and classified non-union positions is by job classification, and is displayed in the “OT Eligible” column of the University Compensation Plan (example below).
 The column entries are “Y” for overtime eligible positions or “N” for overtime exempt positions.

 A manager who wishes to have the overtime status of a classified position reviewed should email Compensation.

 Positions that are overtime exempt may granted overtime payment or compensatory time for the following reasons: